veracity/veracity-documentation/sections/datafabric/iot/ingest-data.md

 ```

 ### Example of tabular data
 You can send several datapoints with minimal overhead.
 A data channel id is the tag id.
 You can add as many datasets as you want in “a package”.
+A dateset is a timestamp with values for all datachannels defined in set DataChannelId.
-For the TabularData format ,the index of each value in the Value list must correspond to same index associated with the given value in the DataChannelId list.
+For the TabularData format, the index of each value in the Value list must correspond to same index associated with the given value in the DataChannelId list.
 ```json
 {
 "Header":